 Injuries sustained in a crash can be disabling, with the casualty having long-term physical and psychological health problems.
 As well as the high price of the human factor, there is also a large monetary cost involved that affects everyone.
 The estimate of the cost of a fatal injury is almost £1,500,000 and the total cost of the injuries sustained within Dumfries & Galloway in 2004 is estimated at over £36,000,000.

 It is against this background that the voluntary work by the Dumfries and Galloway Group of Advanced Motorists and Motorcyclists in trying to improve Road Safety throughout the region is so important.
 Everything the Group achieves in improving driver and rider training is done without central or local government support.
 Group income comes from membership subscriptions and from a small amount of sponsorship, which is insufficient to achieve all our aims.
-The cost of enrolling on the IAM course is £85, which is paid centrally to IAM Headquarters in London.
+The cost of enrolling on the IAM course is £175, which is paid centrally to IAM Roadsmart Headquarters in Welwyn Garden City.
 This covers membership fees, the cost of course material and an examination fee.
-The Dumfries & Galloway Group derives no income from the course fee and all our training is provided free of charge by local IAM Members who are known as Observers.
+The Dumfries & Galloway Group derives no income from the course fee and all our training is provided free of charge by local IAM Roadsmart Members who are known as Observers.

 If we are to make a noticeable difference to the safety of the people within Dumfries & Galloway there is so much more we need to do.
 At present we have around 100 Members and we can train about 40 Associates each year to Test standard.
 We need to significantly increase our numbers, and especially the number of Observers we have.
 These are Group Members who have already taken and passed the IAM Test and who have been further coached so that they can train Associates.
 We also need to provide these Observers with better tools and facilities so as to improve the effectiveness and efficiency of their coaching.
 If we had more funding we could train around 100-150 Associates each year, with increases year on year, as we continue to grow in size.
 In a few short years, at this rate, the impact of our efforts will be felt and this will translate in a marked reduction in the number of crashes on our roads.